livarb/turbo-chrome-ext/README.md

 - Show size of dataset (if you download the entire dataset as CSV)
 - Show link to display statistics for current dataset (v0.8)
 - Show link to show field-definitions (raw JSON from API)
+- Show number of rows in a dataset (v1.0.0)
+- Show info if a dataset being view is not published (v1.0.0)

 #### Dataset-statistics (v0.8)
 Example: https://hotell.difi.no/#statistikk=brreg/enhetsregisteret (only available in extension)